ENGL1080 Literature CORE

 Satisfies Writing Core Requirement

-This course is designed for students whose first language is not English.
-It focuses on the academic writing skills that are necessary for content courses.
-Students will read and respond to literary works and gain practice in the writing of academic essays, focusing on a range of English rhetorical styles.
-Attention to skills such as paraphrase, summary, and critical synthesis will be explored in class.
-English grammar is taught in the context of the readings and student-generated writing.
-This course may be taken in place of First Year Writing Seminar (ENGL1010).
+Designed for students whose first language is not English, this course aims to develop the writing skills necessary for success at BC.
+Students will gain practice in the writing of academic essays, focusing on a range of English rhetorical styles from narrative to research.
+The composition process from brainstorming, drafting, revision, and editing will be considered.
+Grammar is taught in the context of student-generated writing.
+This course may be taken in place of ENGL 1010, First Year Writing Seminar, and fulfills the writing core requirement.
+Department Permission Required.
+Students place into this course based on the English placement exam taken in late August.

-ENGL1079 Literary Forms for English Language Learners - Spring
+ENGL1079 Literary Forms for English Language Learners - offered Spring semester

 Satisfies Literature Core Requirement

 This course is designed for students whose first language is not English.
-It may be taken in place of ENGL 1080 and satisfies the literature core requirement.
-Limited to 15, students will have ample opportunity to participate in group discussion as they explore a variety of literary genres such as short story, drama, and poetry with a focus on American literature.
-Support for language issues including those related to writing (grammar, syntax, and rhetorical mode) is offered.
+It may be taken in place of ENGL 1080-084 and satisfies the literature core requirement.
+Limited to 15, students will have ample opportunity to participate in group discussion as they explore a variety of literary genres from short fiction to poetry to drama, with a focus on American literature.
+Support for language issues including those related to writing is an important component of the course.
+Department Permission Required.